 All children who require special services are identified through screenings, tests and other evaluations that are administered through the school district.
-For additional information regarding these programs or services, please contact the elementary administration or the Special Education Director, Mr. John Seybert at 724-509-1258
+For additional information regarding these programs or services, please contact the elementary administration or the Special Education

+Director.

 TRANSPORTATION OR AFTER SCHOOL CARE